buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 Let's build this test.

+.. dropdown:: ``buildtest build -b tutorials/metrics_regex.yml``

    .. command-output:: buildtest build -b tutorials/metrics_regex.yml

 We can query the metrics via ``buildtest report`` which will display all metrics as a comma separted **Key/Value** pair.
 We can use ``buildtest report --format metrics`` to extract all metrics for a test.
 Internally, we store the metrics as a dictionary but when we print them out via ``buildtest report`` we join them together into a single string.
 Shown below is the metrics for the previous build.

+.. dropdown:: ``buildtest report --filter buildspec=tutorials/metrics_regex.yml --format name,metrics``

    .. command-output:: buildtest report --filter buildspec=tutorials/metrics_regex.yml --format name,metrics

 You can define a metric based on :ref:`variables <variables>` or :ref:`environment variables <environment_variables>` which requires you have set ``vars`` or ``env`` property in the buildspec.
 The ``vars`` and